b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ([Htests.FisherExactTest](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Fisher-exact-test))
-requires integers then instead of rounding a number to 0 digits (`round(12.3, digits = 0)` would returned `Float64`, i.e. 12.0) we asked the round function to deliver us the closest integers.
+requires integers then instead of rounding a number to 0 digits (`round(12.3, digits = 0)` would returned `Float64`, i.e. 12.0) we asked the round function to deliver us the closest integers (e.g. 12).

-OK, let's, run the said `Htests.FisherExactTest`, and right away we see a problem, the test requires separate integers as input:
+OK, let's, run the said `Htests.FisherExactTest`.
+Right away we see a problem, the test requires separate integers as input:
 `Htests.FisherExactTest(a::Integer, b::Integer, c::Integer, d::Integer)`.
 Still
 we can obtained the necessary results very simply, by